-The United States start as top seed of the group, but Italy, with no fewer than eight players in the world top 100 and two of them, Matteo Berrettini and Fabio Fognini, among the best in the world, are more than a serious threat.
-The battle to win the group is completed by Colombia, who will be in the Finals for only the second time.
+The United States start as the top seeds of Group E, but Italy – with no fewer than nine players in the world top 100, including Matteo Berrettini and Fabio Fognini – are more than a serious threat.
+Colombia complete the battle to win the group and will be in the Finals for only the second time.

 Don't miss in Group E:

 - The new batch of Italian players.
-Take note of their names, pay attention to the rankings, and enjoy their game: Mateo Berrettini, Lorenzo Sonego and the very young Jannick Sinner, only 19 years old.
-Berrettini, aged 24, is by far the highest ranked and has been in the world top 10 for months, he won the title at Queen's this year and finished as runner-up to Novak Djokovic at Wimbledon.
+Note their names, keep an eye on their rankings, and enjoy their matches: Matteo Berrettini, Lorenzo Sonego and the very young Jannick Sinner, only 20 years old.
+Berrettini is by far the highest ranked and has been in the world top 10 for months, he won the title at Queen's this year and finished as runner-up to Novak Djokovic at Wimbledon.
 He made his Davis Cup debut in 2019.

 - Mardy Fish.
 The American captain is a former top-10 and regular Davis Cup player.
 His challenge?
-Keep watching.
-With 11 players in the top 100, Fish will only start his Davis Cup campaign when he decides which players to include in his final quintet.
+Stay tuned.
+With 14 players in the top 100, Fish will only start his Davis Cup campaign when he decides which players to include in his final quintet.

 - John Isner.
-At 35 years old, he is the highest ranked American (at the time of publication) and his 2.08m height makes him a fearsome opponent on a fast court.
-He has 15 professional titles.
+At 36 years old, he is inside the top 30 and his 2.08m height makes him a fearsome opponent on a fast court.
+He has 16 professional titles.

 - The new generation of Americans.
 Like Italy, new names are emerging on the American national stage and the Davis Cup is a challenge for them.
-Taylor Fritz, Reilly Opelka, Tommy Paul and Frances Tiafoe are the U-23s who are already in the world's top 70 and ready to step into the limelight.
-Fritz is the highest ranked, followed by Opelka.
-And if you think that Isner was tall, consider Opelka, whose 2.11m height seals the team's imposing presence.
+Taylor Fritz, Reilly Opelka, Tommy Paul and Frances Tiafoe are the young players who are already in the world's top 60 and ready to step into the limelight.
+Opelka is the highest ranked, followed by Fritz.
+And if you think Isner is tall, consider Opelka, who at 2.11m seals the team's imposing presence.

 - The performance of the Colombians Juan Sebastian Cabal and Robert Farah.
-Don't miss the opportunity to enjoy their on-court masterclasses.
-The pair are world number one in doubles and have won 16 professional titles.
+Don't miss their on-court masterclasses.
+They are among the best doubles pairings in the world and have won 18 professional titles.
 They will be a real asset for the Colombians and a challenge for the pairs from the United States and Italy that will have to face them.
 Both matches could hold the key to reaching the quarter-finals.